Three Sentenced in Cyber Fraud Schemes Involving More Than $17 Million

 Richard Ugbah, 36, a Nigerian citizen living in Atlanta, was sentenced yesterday by U.S. District Judge James D. Peterson to 12 years in federal prison for his role the scheme.
 Ugbah pleaded guilty on March 15, 2017 to wire fraud.
 Ugbah was also ordered to forfeit a Mercedes Benz automobile and two bank accounts.

 Michael Adegoke, 34, a Nigerian citizen living in Chicago, was sentenced today by Judge Peterson to 12 years in federal prison for his role in the scheme.
 Adegoke pleaded guilty on March 3, 2017 to conspiracy to commit wire fraud.
+He was originally arrested in November 2015 in Atlanta, and has been in federal custody since that time.

 Jon Whipple, 60, St. Petersburg, Fla., was sentenced to five years of probation for his role in the scheme, which was limited to uttering counterfeit checks.
 Whipple was initially a victim of a similar romance fraud scheme, but later participated in the scheme by disseminating counterfeit checks in exchange for small amounts of money.
 Whipple pleaded guilty on February 16, 2017, to uttering a counterfeit security.